-To help ease both the redness and dryness, you should try putting a little more facial serum than usual during the first day or two.
+To help ease both the redness and dryness, you should try applying a little more facial serum than usual during the first day or two.

 Step 10: Aftercare

-Your skin can remain sensitive up to a week after you dermaplane.
+Your skin can remain sensitive for up to a week after you dermaplane.